 Phone : 07841286946

 Email The Men's Shed at : [email protected]

 The Men’s Shed project is supported by Perth and Kinross Healthy Communities Collaborative joint partners with NHS Tayside and Perth and Kinross Council, Scotland.

 If any other group is interested in setting up a Men's Shed in their own area we are happy to give you advice based on our own experience.

-We now have a temporary 'home' (Conference Room 2) in the 'Aviva building' ie Swan House, The Technology Park, Dundee, to use for our Men's Shed activities over the next few months DD2 1GB.
-We have 2 rooms, one that we can use as a meeting room and one that we can use as a workshop.
+We now have a temporary 'home' in the 'Aviva building' ie Swan House, The Technology Park, Dundee, DD2 1GB.
+We have several rooms, including a meeting room with computing facilities, workshops for joinery, wood turning, and metalwork, and our new kitchen.
 Photos of the accommodation are available in our Photo Gallery.

-The group is meeting every Wednesday afternoon from 1.00 to 4.00pm starting on Wed 19th March 2014.
-The meetings are open to all - please feel free to come - a good time for new people would be about 1.30pm.
+The group is meeting every Monday, Wednesday and Friday afternoon from 1.00 to 4.00pm.
+Mondays are 'mixed' ie men and women members whilst Wednesdays and Fridays are now for men only.
+Please feel free to come and see what we have to offer- a good time for new people would be about 1.30pm.
 The Building is accessed via the turn off from Explorer Rd.
 Street View.

 Web site last updated 20 April 2017